Numerous state and federal agencies and

 The DEQ is responsible

-for air, water, and land quality in Idaho and for
+for implementing air, water, and land quality laws and

 Small Business Environmental Assistance Program: